 How to Get Started with Dr. Perri

-If you have noticed any changes to your skin – such as new moles, new lesions, or discolored patches – or if you simply want to get a skin cancer screening, you should immediately call Dr. Perri.
+If you have noticed any changes to your skin – such as new moles, new lesions, or discolored patches – or if you simply want to get an annual skin exam to check for signs of cancer, you should immediately call Dr. Perri.
 You will be able to speak with one of our friendly and dedicated staff members about any of your questions and concerns.

 The preliminary consultation is when Dr. Perri will learn more about your medical history and if you’re taking any medications right now.
 From there, Dr. Perri will perform an examination and inspect your skin for any suspicious signs.
 After that, Dr. Perri will develop a treatment plan for you that addresses your unique condition and your concerns.
 This treatment plan is unique to you and will help Dr. Perri get the most optimal results.
 In some cases, Dr. Perri may even suggest performing a biopsy the same day to determine if a suspicious mole is cancerous.